“How to get a Malta tourist visa?“

 I wondered the same thing, shortly after the UK voted to leave the EU.

-Since then, I have had my fair share of experience with visas since moving to Malta.
 Though the process can seem somewhat daunting, it is totally achievable and…

 Malta & The Schengen Area

 On 21st December 2007, Malta (and eight other European countries) entered the Schengen Area.
 Not to be confused with the EU (which is a separate entity).
 The Schengen Area now comprises of 26 countries.

 A bit of background for you (and history): The Schengen Area was formed in 1985 and named after the small town in Luxembourg where France, Germany, Belgium, Luxembourg, and The Netherlands signed the (Schengen) Agreement.

 Signing the agreement opened up borders between members granting free access to goods and passport-free travel.

 Fun fact: 🇬🇧 was never officially part of the Schengen area, however enjoyed similar benefits courtesy of the European Commission.
 (Like…priority airport queues and freedom of movement).

 Anyone outside of the Schengen Area are referred to as third nationals.
 (Why, hello there!👋🏾).
 So, what this means is: At a bare minimum, you’ll need a valid (10 year) passport/travel document, with at least six months left.

 You may also require what is called a Schengen Tourist Visa (Cat C – short stay) before you can visit Malta.
 Whether or not you need one, depends on your nationality.